vi3itor/lingualeoanki/readme.md

 ![how to install the plugin](https://media.giphy.com/media/3oFzm4JamA2wb86yTS/giphy.gif)

+But the easiest way to install the plugin is by using the Anki's built-in add-ons system.
+Check it out on the plugin page on [Anki add-ons forum](https://ankiweb.net/shared/info/1411073333).

 ### Usage ###

 To download your words simply go to the Tools menu > Import from LinguaLeo, enter your login and password for the site and that's all.
 You don't need to create decks, models, templates or anything else.
 The add-on will make it all for you.
 As simple as that.